Dionisije Milivojević: Separation from the SOC and death

 A delegation from the Serbian Orthodox Church was sent to the United States to meet Dionisije and stayed with him for two months during 1962.
-After having returned to Belgrade, the group generally spoke positively of Dionisije, but also brought forward the allegations brewing around his personal life.
+After having returned to Belgrade, the group generally spoke positively of Dionisije, but also brought forward some adverse.
 For this reason, the Holy Assembly of Bishops requested that the Holy Synod start a trial against Dionisije on 10 May 1963, the same day that his Diocese was split into three newly created ones.

 A new delegation met with Dionisije in July 1963, when he presented them with a written response to their letter.
 At the same time, he published announcements against the Assembly, claiming that everything they did was to appease the communist regime in Belgrade.
 He was removed from the position of bishop at an extraordinary assembly on 27 July 1963.
-Dionisije then called upon all parishes opposed to Belgrade to join him, and called upon a church-popular assembly on 10–14 November 1963 when all decisions from Belgrade were dismissed until the fall of communism, starting a schism with the SOC.
+Dionisije then called upon all parishes opposed to Belgrade to join him, and called upon a church-popular assembly on 10–14 November 1963 when all decisions from Belgrade were dismissed until the fall of communism.
 Dionisije's successor, Irinej Kovačević, was consecrated at this assembly.

 In mid-October 1963, Bishop Dionisije was at the forefront of the local Serbs' campaign against Josip Broz Tito's visit to the United States.
 They organized press conferences, picket lines, demonstrations and harangued San Francisco's Fairmont Hotel where he was staying.
 Tito canceled several receptions, as well as his West Coast tour.